-Church Point is an extremely ethnically-diverse town.
+Church Point is a very ethnically-diverse town.
 The people who call Church Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Church Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Church Point include French Canadian, English, Acadian/Cajun, and German.
+Important ancestries of people in Church Point include French, Acadian/Cajun, French Canadian, English, and German.